Do PRP Injections Work? My Experience with a Torn Plantar Fascia

 Instead of wasting my time treating the wrong injury (plantar fasciitis), if I had my injury imaged, I could have started the PRP injections and healing process two months sooner.
 If you don’t see any improvement after a couple of weeks, get your injury imaged.
 Also, it may be time to try a new treatment.

-Find a medical pro you can trust.
+Find a medical professional you trust.

 I had so many medical opinions and personal experiences thrown my way on how to treat my injury.
 Finding a medical professional who knows me, runners, and has my best interest at heart (not dollar signs) was crucial.
 Ask around for doctor and physical therapy recommendations from people you trust.